fredrukundo/BSQ_Piscines/README.md

    * Number of lines in the map
    * The character representing empty spaces
    * The character representing obstacles
-   * The character used to fill the largest square
+   * The character used to fill the largest square.

 - Example: